MathMarks/MathMarks/README.md

-- 👋 Hi, I’m @MathMarks
+- 👋 Allo
-- 👀 I’m interested in Exploring the World.
-XD
-- 🌱 I’m currently learning Flutter, JS, Dart, NodeJS, Data Science and some other little things.
+- 🌱 I’m currently learning Django, Generative AI and React.
-- 💞️ I’m looking to collaborate in anything that i can help.
 - 📫 How to reach me: maybe send me an email on: matheusmarques.j@gmail.com

 <!---